comcaptain/study/electron.md

 **2nd route: Put front-end code in electron**

 Put all html/js/css in webserver. `main.js` is mainly used to start the Chromium windows, and its code does not need much update.
 In this case, if `main.js` is not updated,  client-side program only needs to be updated when Chromium needs to be updated.

+*NOTE: Even if js code is in webserver, it can still invoke the nodejs and electron API*

 ### Chromium version